Three sheets to the wind

 That leads us to think that the phrase may be of American origin.
 However, Asbury was English, born in West Bromwich (a short walk from where I was born, as it happens) and travelled to America when he was in his mid twenties.
 Whether he took the phrase with him from the English Black County or heard it (or indeed coined it) in the US, we can't be certain.

-Robert Louis Stevenson was as instrumental in inventing the imagery of 'yo ho ho and a bottle of rum' piracy as his countryman and contemporary Sir Walter Scott was in inventing the tartan and shortbread 'Bonnie Scotland'.
+Robert Louis Stevenson was as instrumental in inventing the imagery of 'yo ho ho and a bottle of rum' piracy as his countryman Sir Walter Scott was in inventing the tartan and shortbread 'Bonnie Scotland'.
 Stevenson used the 'tipsy' version of the phrase in Treasure Island, 1883 - the book that gave us 'X marks the spot', 'shiver me timbers' and the archetypal one-legged, parrot-carrying pirate, Long John Silver.
 He gave Silver the line:

 "Maybe you think we were all a sheet in the wind's eye.
 But I'll tell you I was sober; "